The Complete Structure For Jira Guide: How to Structure Your Issues Like a Pro

 • Formula columns allow you to calculate more complex metrics by building Excel-like formulas within the structure hierarchy, getting results in real-time.
 You can show the results of the calculations, show messages based on these results, or add color and formatting to them using Wiki markup language.
 For example, you can easily highlight all overdue issues in your structure by showing colored text in the formula column.
 Structure Jira formula columns

-To see this in action you can watch ALM Works webinar on live tracking and reporting here.
+To see this in action you can watch ALM Works (now Tempo) webinar on live tracking and reporting here.

 3. Transformations